ToryDeng/scCTS/README.md

-# scCTS: identifying the cell type specific marker genes from population-level single-cell RNA-seq
+# scCTS: identifying the cell type-specific marker genes from population-level single-cell RNA-seq

 `scCTS` is an R package for the statistical modeling of the gene differential expression (DE) in scRNA-seq data.
 It identifies cell-type specific genes (markers) that consistently appear in historical population-level scRNA-seq (scRNA-seq) data. `scCTS` is built on top of the R package [`SingleCellExperiment`](https://bioconductor.org/packages/devel/bioc/html/SingleCellExperiment.html) and supports parallel computation.